kubernetes-retired/kubernetes-anywhere/phase1/vsphere/README.md

   - [Troubleshooting](#troubleshooting)

 ## Prerequisites
+  * If Kubernetes Cluster is deployed on vSphere Cluster, then make sure time is in sync on all esx hosts in the cluster otherwise deployment may fail due to certificate expiry check.
   * `docker-engine` for executing the `kubernetes-anywhere` deployment which can be downloaded [here](https://docs.docker.com/engine/installation/).
   * Kubernetes Anywhere is tested on vSphere deployments with vCenter, single node vSphere without vCenter is not supported.
   * Deployment requires DHCP server in the VM network.